PayamDiba/SERGIO/README.md

 The tool has been succefully tested on MacOS Sierra (v10.12.6) and ScientificLinux 6.9.

 ## Getting Started
-To download SERGIO, clone the repository via the following command:
+To download SERGIO, clone the repository via the following command (should take < 1 minute):

 ```git clone https://github.com/PayamDiba/SERGIO```